 3. Not using the right set of tools

 OKR implementation is no child’s play.
 If you do not have a proper system in place to streamline the activities or track the progress of the results, then you might not get the complete benefit of OKR.
-There are tons of OKR implementation tools out there on the market, some of the best among them, including ThriveSparrow and 15Five, which you can make use of to collaborate and visualize your progress.
+There are tons of OKR software out there on the market, some of the best among them, including ThriveSparrow and 15Five, which you can make use of to collaborate and visualize your progress.

 These tools make sure that the goals of the employees and teams are aligned with those of the organizations.
 They also make it easy for employees to collaborate with each other to achieve results.